OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 | Using Teams Toolkit| Using TeamsFx CLI|
 | :------------------| :----------------|
 | Open command palette, select `Teams: Add Resources` and select `Register APIs in Azure API Management` in next step.| Run command `teamsfx resource add azure-apim`.|

-> \* Skip this step if you have already done in the previous steps.

 ## Deploy to Azure